 As reported in other methyltransferases,31, 32 docking predictions show that the SAM (5) cofactor forms hydrogen bonds with highly conserved residues, including D81 [Figure 4c] and both cysteines of the conserved CCGTG motif [Figure S9].
 By analogy with PsmD,24 the cofactor is surrounded by four tyrosine residues (Y12, Y19, Y127, and Y223), three of which (Y12, Y19, and Y127) are highly conserved [Figure S9].
 We show that Y127 is a catalytic residue since its substitution by alanine or phenylalanine abolished the enzyme activity [Figure S27].
+By analogy with the PsmD methyltransferase,24 we indicate that Y127 may be involved in stabilizing the bound substrate by interacting with the amine moiety [XXX: Is this correct?
+Or better N-H group?] of the reactive indole ring (Figure 5).
 Despite the low conservation of Y223, its proximity to Y127 makes this residue potentially involved in catalysis.
-Moreover, coevolution-based contact predictions reveal that both are evolutionarily coupled.33
+Moreover, coevolution-based contact predictions reveal that both are evolutionarily coupled.33 Finally, we also indicate that Y223 makes direct hydrogen bond interactions with the substrates, including the amine moiety [XXX: Dito – ok?] of the reactive indole in the case of the unmethylated DD-cWW 16 (Figure 5).